gloglita/idock/README.md

 --------

 * idock invents its own thread pool in order to reuse threads and maintain a high CPU utilization throughout the entire screening procedure.
 The thread pool parallelizes the precalculation of scoring function, the creation of grid maps, and the execution of Monte Carlo tasks.
-* idock estimates the capacity of every vector structure and intensively utilizes Rvalue reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
+* idock estimates the capacity of every vector structure and intensively utilizes right-value reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
 * idock flattens Vina's tree-like recursive data structure of ligand into simple linear array structure to ensure a high data cache hit rate and easy coding.
 * idock accelerates the assignment of atom types by making use of residue information for receptor and branch information for ligand.
+* idock supports reading and writing compressed ligand files with gzip and bzip2.
+* idock enables automatic recovery and restarts docking from the previous stopping point.
+* idock provides precompiled executables for 32-bit and 64-bit Linux, Windows, Mac OS X, FreeBSD and Solaris.
 * idock can be used as a backend docking engine for [igrow], a multithreaded ligand growing tool for structure-based molecule design.